 Output map metadata.history.output.imtype

 (A) $R{1,Ref}$ R1 map [s-1]

-- B1+ bias correction using provided B1 map
+B1+ bias correction using provided B1 map

 (i3D_EPI)

 - RF sensitivity bias correction based on a

 per-contrast sensitivity measurement

 (B) $R{1,UNICORT}$ R1 map [s-1]

 - B1+ bias correction using UNICORT

 - RF sensitivity bias correction based on a

 per-contrast sensitivity measurement

 (C) $R{1,None}$ R1 map [s-1]

 - no B1+ bias correction applied

 - RF sensitivity bias correction based on a

 per-contrast sensitivity measurement

 TABLE 4.
 JSON Metadata example: Metadata are stored as a Matlab structure in the JSON file associated to each output (NIfTI) image.
-The metadata structure can easily be retrieved using the following SPM/Matlab command: $metadata = spm_jsonread(<name of the JSON file>)$.
+The metadata structure can easily be retrieved using the following SPM/Matlab command: metadata = $spm_jsonread(<name of the JSON file>)$.
 The structure includes processing parameters, dependencies of the result on other input images as well as a summary description of each output image.
 As an example, the image type of each output R_1 image used to generate Figure 6 is provided in the Table.
 The highlighted lines (bold font) describe the B_1 transmit bias correction, illustrating the user-friendly traceability of the processing steps used to generate an image.
 The same information can be read directly from the JSON file using a text editor.

-metadata.
+B.5.
+General usage of the metadata and BIDS compatibility.
+The DICOM import with metadata storage is now available in the SPM distribution (SPM12.4 - r7219) allowing for a wide use of such metadata.
 It provides most of the parameters required for map creation and processing.
 The hMRI-toolbox also provides metadata handling functionalities to retrieve parameter values and store processing parameters in the JSON-encoded metadata file.
 The format used for the metadata provides flexibility for using a wide range of protocols, and traceability of every parameter used to generate the results (see for example Table 4).